-Consent 3688, which permits the discharge of waste fluids by DWI at the Waihapa-D wellsite, Cheal Road, Stratford, was originally granted to Petrocorp Exploration Ltd. [Petrocorp] on 20 June 1990.
+Consent 3688 authorises the discharge of waste fluids by DWI at the Waihapa-D wellsite, Cheal Road, Stratford (Photo 1).
+The consent was originally granted to Petrocorp Exploration Ltd. (Petrocorp) on 20 June 1990.

-The original consent issued allowed for the discharge of drilling fluids and wastes generated by the drilling site via any well drilled on the named well-site.
-On 26 May 1992, an application was received to increase the permitted discharge volume to 250m3/day.
+The original consent authorised the discharge of drilling fluids and wastes generated by the drilling site via any well drilled on the named well-site.
+On 26 May 1992, an application was received to increase the permitted discharge volume to 250 m/day.
 The application was subsequently granted on 27 July 1992.

-On 27 November 2002, the consent was transferred to Swift Energy New Zealand Ltd. [Swift].
+On 27 November 2002, the consent was transferred to Swift Energy New Zealand Ltd. (Swift).
 The consent was renewed by Swift on 23 June 2003 and then varied on 2 November 2006.
 Consent 3688 was transferred to Origin Energy Resources New